cginternals/globjects/README.md

 > cd build
 ```

-Configure *glbinding* with your prefered or default generator, e.g., for Visual Studio 2015 in x64 use
+Configure *globjects* with your prefered or default generator, e.g., for Visual Studio 2015 in x64 use
 (note: some IDEs have integrated support for CMake projects, e.g., Qt Creator, and allow you to skip the manual project configuration):
 ```shell
 > cmake .. -G "Visual Studio 14 2015 Win64"